-To be awarded the VCE, students must satisfactorily complete at least 16 units of study consisting:
+To be awarded the Victorian Certificate of Education (VCE), students must satisfactorily complete at least 16 units of study consisting:

 - a minimum of three units from the English group, inclusive of a Units 3-4 sequence. - at least 3 other sequences of Units 3-4 studies, which can include further sequences from the English group.